MazenTarek7/e-commerce-FullStack-website/README.md

 - PHP (For Backend)

 # Note
-In contactForm.js make sure to enter credentials of as specified to use smtp js and send emails.
+In contactForm.js make sure to enter the credentials as specified to use smtp js and send emails.